China SXT Pharmaceuticals (NASDAQ:SXTC) Trading 4.5% Higher

-A hedge fund recently raised its stake in China SXT Pharmaceuticals stock.
-UBS Group AG raised its stake in shares of China SXT Pharmaceuticals Inc (NASDAQ:SXTC) by 523.9% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 124,770 shares of the company’s stock after buying an additional 104,770 shares during the period.
-UBS Group AG owned approximately 0.45% of China SXT Pharmaceuticals worth $66,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 12.68% of the company’s stock.
+An institutional investor recently raised its position in China SXT Pharmaceuticals stock.
+UBS Group AG lifted its stake in shares of China SXT Pharmaceuticals Inc (NASDAQ:SXTC) by 523.9% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 124,770 shares of the company’s stock after purchasing an additional 104,770 shares during the quarter.
+UBS Group AG owned about 0.45% of China SXT Pharmaceuticals worth $66,000 as of its most recent filing with the Securities and Exchange Commission.
+12.68% of the stock is currently owned by institutional investors.

 China SXT Pharmaceuticals, Inc, a pharmaceutical company, engages in the research, development, manufacture, marketing, and sale of traditional Chinese medicine tablets in China.
 It provides oral prescription drugs and supplements under the Suxuantang, Hui Chun Tang, and Tong Ren Tang brands.
 The company offers its products to pharmaceutical distributors, pharmaceutical companies, pharmacies, and hospitals through sales representatives.